sem5640-2018/gatekeeper/docs/certificates.md

 ## Using Certificates

-There are two ways in which the application can load certificates.
-Using the certificate file, or from the local machine certificate store.
-Loading from file is much easier, and is the preferred method.

-### Loading Certificates from File

-**Windows Users**: There is a bug in .NET Core 2.1 preventing correct loading of certificates from files.
-You must use the [Keystore](#Loading-Certificates-from-Keystore) method.

-Move your `is4cert.pfx` and `dpkcert.pfx` files to a directory the application has permission to read.

-Follow the instructions in [runtime configuration](runtime-configuration.md) to use the `CertStorageType` of `File`, ensuring that you set the optional keys required for this storage type.

-### Loading Certificates from Keystore

-**Linux Users**: This method is only implemented for Windows users due to the bug mentioned in the [File](#Loading-Certificates-from-File) method.
-Use the File method instead.

-Follow the instructions at [this stackoverflow solution](https://stackoverflow.com/a/21148852) to install both `is4cert.pfx` and `dpkcert.pfx` in your local machine keystore.
+Certificates must be stored in a location accessible to the application.
+For staging/production deployments, the certificate should typically remain the same throughout deployments - this means that they should be persisted in an appropriate place such as docker volumes.

-Follow the instructions in [runtime configuration](runtime-configuration.md) to use the `CertStorageType` of `Store`, ensuring that you set the optional keys required for this storage type.
+Follow the instructions in [runtime configuration](runtime-configuration.md) to set the `File` certificate storage type, ensuring that you also set the optional keys required for this storage type.